niplav/site/99_klong_problems.md

 correct in the general case.

-It has been numerically confirmed up to very large numbers (much larger than we can go with our Prolog system).
+It has been numerically confirmed up to very large numbers (much larger than we can go with Klong).
 Write a function to find the two prime numbers that sum up to a given even integer.

 Example: